swannysec/swannysec.github.io/_posts/bedepoverlap.md

 ![Fourth Actor](https://swannysec.net/public/bedep13.jpg)

-At this stage is it readily apparent that we've uncovered an additional actor in this Angler EK/Bedep campaign.
+By now, it is readily apparent that we've uncovered an additional actor in this Angler EK/Bedep campaign.
 In order to further demonstrate some of the relationships between these actors, I selected four related domains from the graph above, moved them to a fresh graph, and enriched them with both ThreatCrowd and PassiveTotal (displaying only relevant results):

 ![All in the Family](https://swannysec.net/public/bedep14.jpg)